Back to Blogs

 As an early flowering plant, oxlip provides nectar for early emerging bees and butterflies which will in turn pollinate the plant.
 It was voted the County Flower of Suffolk in 2002 following a poll by the wild plant conservation charity Plantlife.

-Woodcarver John Williams has been creating a sculpture of an Oxlip in the Abbey Garden's to permanently symbolise this threatened Suffolk flower.
+Woodcarver John Williams has created a sculpture of an Oxlip in the Abbey Garden's to permanently symbolise this threatened Suffolk flower.

 Although the flower is rare, you can still find Oxlip blooming in woodland near Bury St Edmunds in April and May at Bull’s Wood Nature Reserve and Bradfield Woods Nature Reserve, run by Suffolk Wildlife Trust.